How to Fix Water not hot enough on Cove DW2450

 How Much Does This Repair Cost?

-DIY parts for fixing insufficient water heating on a Cove DW2450 typically cost between $20 and $80, depending on whether you need a heating element, thermostat, or thermistor.
-A professional service call generally runs $150–$300 including labor and parts.
-Tackling this repair yourself can save you $100 or more.
+DIY parts for fixing insufficient water heating on a Cove DW2450 usually cost between $20 and $80, depending on whether you need a heating element, thermostat, or thermistor.
+A professional service call generally ranges from $150 to $300, including parts and labor.
+Taking on this repair yourself can save you $100 or more.

 Frequently Asked Questions